PhoenixZ810/RISEBench/README.md

 ## 🛠️ Quick Start

 ### 1. Output Generation
-Our benchmark dataset is stored in [`data_total.json`](data/data_total.json).
 The input images for the four categories are located in the [`data`](data) directory.
 Each sample in the dataset contains an `instruction` and an associated `image`.
 You can use these inputs to generate the corresponding output image.

 **Output File Structure:**
 Generated outputs should be saved in the following directory structure: